What is Actual Physical Control?

 No matter what penalties you face for an APC charge, an experienced defense attorney in Tulsa can offer you skilled legal counsel to give you the best chance at your desired outcome.

 If you’ve been charged with APC in Tulsa, a defense attorney from the Tulsa Criminal Defense Law Firm can fight for your rights and your freedom.
-For a free consultation, call (918) 256-3400.
-You can also click “Start My FREE Consultation” at the top of the page.
+For a low-cost initial strategy session, call (918) 256-3400.
+You can also click “Start My INITIAL Consultation” at the top of the page.